-Perhaps you’re running a women’s self-defense class, or you’re doing kids parkour training.
+Perhaps you’re running a women’s self-defense class or doing kids’ parkour training.
 Whatever the case, your cards should speak to this demographic effectively.

-If you have a diverse offering of training and coaching services, you might consider having a few different business card layouts for the different market demographics you wish to appeal to.
+Suppose you have a diverse offering of training and coaching services.
+In that case, you might consider having a few business card layouts for the market demographics you wish to appeal to.

 A big tip would be to position yourself within the small group training market.

 Have your cards target small groups by displaying your service offerings and expertise in that field.

 If you can use one card to score a small group of people, then you’re definitely winning.